CrickDataChallenge/website/index.md

 For more information about how the event works, please check out our introductory slides from [Data Challenge #2](https://docs.google.com/presentation/d/1Ey5_b0nZZoQQO_7Mdljbz7ckRt1TbFOYxzhY6hWwFMc/edit?usp=sharing).

-If you have any questions at all, please email [data-challenge@crick.ac.uk](mailto:data-challenge@crick.ac.uk) and we will get back to you.
+If you have any questions at all, please email [challenge-data@crick.ac.uk](mailto:challenge-data@crick.ac.uk) and we will get back to you.

 All attendees at our events must adhere to our [code of conduct](code-of-conduct.md).